awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ## Stored procedures

-Stored procedures in Postgres are used for performing actions that do not necessarily return a result set, such as modifying data or working with transaction control statements like `COMMIT` and `ROLLBACK`.
+Stored procedures in LangChainare used for performing actions that do not necessarily return a result set, such as modifying data or working with transaction control statements like `COMMIT` and `ROLLBACK`.

 {/*